 Fashion Writing Team Lead Molly strikes us a pose after Priscilla works her magic.

-It’s a fact — busy bridesmaids hardly have a second to step away from their day-of duties.
-With that in mind, we asked makeup artist Priscilla Francine to show us how to achieve a pretty pastel look that not only brings out the best in a variety of skin tones, but will last all day so you can focus on celebrating your buddy’s wedding.
+It’s a fact — when the workweek gets busy, our makeup routine is the first thing to suffer.
+With that in mind, we asked makeup artist Priscilla Francine to show us how to achieve a pretty pastel look that not only brings out the best in a variety of skin tones, but will last all day so you can focus on your to-do lists.

 “This tutorial will show you how to wear classic pastels on your lids and lips in a fresh way,” says Priscilla.
 “It’s perfect for bridesmaids, brides, or wedding guests getting ready in a rush!”

 First things first: “Before beginning on the eyes, prep the skin with a simple primer to give it a soft, dewy glow.
 That’s especially great for when you’ve been partying the night before!
 Then, apply concealer where needed, and a light spray foundation atop.
 The spray foundation is a nice product to invest in.
 It helps perfect pores and dries like a powder, so it’ll last all night.
 Use a flat brush for easy blending.
 Now, onto the eyes!”

 1. With a white or creamy-colored pencil, draw a line beneath the brow, following its natural shape.